shsjxzh/shsjxzh.github.io/_pages/tools.md

 Academic Life
 -------------

-I manage my citations with [Mendeley](https://www.mendeley.com).
-I don't love that they're owned by Elsevier now so I'd love recommendations for your favorite alternatives.
-I tried ReadCube for awhile a few years ago but despite a cool feature set, I found it rather buggy.
+* I manage my papers/bibliographies with [Zotero](https://www.zotero.org).

-I recently switched over to [Spark](https://sparkmailapp.com) as my email client.
+* I recently switched over to [Spark](https://sparkmailapp.com) as my email client.
+Once they fix some bugs with their calendaring, I will likely use it for that too, but for the moment I use Google Calendar for that.

+* I keep notes using [Bear](https://bear.app), which I do pay for, but it's a quite modest fee for a totally gorgeous, functional app that syncs across all my devices.

+* I've moved to [Overleaf](https://www.overleaf.com) almost exclusively as my LaTeX editor.
+I love not having to manage a TeX environment locally, and being able to easily collaborate with others, etc.